 Johnson’s first victory in major NASCAR Modified competition took place on July 4, 1953, when he won a 200-mile 73-car race at Darlington (S.C.)
 Raceway.
 Then on September 7, 1953, he made his first start in NASCAR’s top series at Darlington and raced almost exclusively in the Cup Series until he retired as a driver after finishing fifth in his No. 47 Ford in the American 500 at North Carolina Motor Speedway in Rockingham on October 30, 1966.

-While getting his NASCAR career going, Johnson continued working for his father and on June 2, 1956, he was caught at the still and charged with making non-taxed whiskey.
+But while getting his NASCAR career going, Johnson continued working for his father and on June 2, 1956, he was caught at the still and charged with making non-taxed whiskey.
 He pled guilty, paid a $5,000 fine and spent 11 months and three days of a two-year sentence in the federal prison in Chillicothe, Ohio.
 He was then released on December 27, 1957.

 However, he continued delivering illegal liquor because the money – $500 a night – was just too good to pass up.
 And it was not until 1960 when Johnson – who was pardoned by President Ronald Reagan in 1986 – decided to just concentrate on his race-car driving.

-One of NASCAR’s 50 Greatest Drivers, Johnson’s most important win came at the 1960 Daytona 500 as it had a major influence on the development of the sport.
+Identified in 1998 as one of NASCAR’s 50 Greatest Drivers, Johnson’s most important win came at the 1960 Daytona 500 as it had a major influence on the development of the sport.

 In practice for the February 14 event and during the race, itself, Johnson found that if he drove his underpowered John Masoni-owned/Ray Fox-prepared white No. 27 1959 Chevrolet right up to the rear bumper of faster cars that he went faster, too.
-This practice that he is crediting with discovering – “drafting” – helped him move through the field and on to victory.
+And this practice that he is crediting with discovering – “drafting” – helped him move through the field and on to victory.

 He also drove one of 1963’s “Mystery Motor” Mark IV 427-cubic-inch Chevrolets – the white No. 3 Holly Farms Poultry Impala – and won seven races and nine poles in 32 starts.